montsecruz9/Final_Project/README.md

 # Final_Project

-## Selected Topic
+## Selected Topic:

 Flight Status Prediction

 ## Reason why they selected their topic

  We chose this topic because we want to know what attributes are the ones that are the most important to generate a delay in a certain flight.
 In that way, we will create a web page for users that will fill attributes and give them a forecast with machine learning if the flight will be “On Time” or “Delayed”

-## Description of their source of data

-  Data was extracted from the Marketing Carrier On-Time Performance.
-Data contains information about flights like: Day of the Week, Day of the Month, Airline Carrier Code, Operating Airline, Origin Airport, Destination Airport, Departure Time, ArrDelay.
-Data will be stored in AWS's S3.

 ## Questions they hope to answer with the data